 Now leave it to rise in a warm place until has bulked out by about 50%.
 It doesn't need to double, only fill out by half the amount.

-A room temperature between 21-25 degrees Celsius will help the dough to rise.
-If necessary, create a warm spot such as an oven that has been gently preheated (and then turned off.)
+A warm room temperature will help the dough to rise.
+If necessary, create a warm spot such as an oven that has been lightly preheated and then turned off.
 In a warm spot like this it should take approximately 3 hours, but it may take longer in cooler temperatures.
-It’s best to watch the dough and not the clock.
+It's best to watch the dough and not the clock.

 The risen dough should look and feel airier if gently prodded with a wet finger.